-- Focus group about the balance between open data/data protection - Individual paper assignment on organizing in (open) data environments
+- · Focus group about the balance between open data/data protection, and - · Individual assignment on organizing land informatio in digital environments

-In this course the socio-technical processes involved in organizational change are addressed from social science and from applied technology angles as stated in the introduction.
-Social science focuses on insights from organization and management studies critical data studies and geodata ethics.
-To grasp these insights and their relevance to practice lectures are complemented by student-led activities, including the analysis of relevant literature and discussions, and application of organizational assessment and strategy building frameworks.
+In this course, the institutional and technical processes involved in organizational change are addressed from an institutional perspective and from applied technology angles as stated in the introduction.
+To grasp these insights and their relevance lectures are complemented by student-led activities, including the analysis of relevant literature and discussions, and application of organizational assessment and strategy building frameworks.
 The applied technology angle of the course is addressed through two extensive practical periods with assignments (ca. 1/2 of the allocated time of the course), during which students will acquire and apply technological skills to manage organizational workflows and to analyse web services for spatial data provision.
-Through the incorporation of literature analysis activities, focus group and interview methods into activities and assignments the course also provides opportunity to learn and practice these research skills that are applicable beyond the specific course content.
+Through the incorporation of literature analysis activities, focus group and interview methods into activities and assignments the course also provides opportunity to learn and practice research skills that are applicable beyond the specific course content and prepare students for their MSc research phase if they chose to proceed with qualitative research methods.